Support for individuals

 ScreenSkills not only focuses on creating opportunities for new entrants, but we also support career progression for mid-level and senior level talent as well.
 Senior levels of management in the screen industries are currently less diverse than entry-level staff, but by supporting access to training and development we can help individuals from under-represented groups gain the skills and confidence they need to move up in their own careers.
 This creates a more inclusive workforce in the screen industries.

 Our support for individuals includes skills training bursaries for freelancers, career progression schemes like Make a Move, and our entry-level Trainee Finder scheme.
+We have also created the Work Well series, three e-learning modules designed to give everyone in the screen industries (film, television, animation, visual effects and games) tools to help create a better, more welcoming and inclusive place to work.

 Support for organisations